decodelabs/monarch/README.md

 Monarch provides a single shared source of truth for your PHP applications.
 It allow commonly referenced paths and items to be centralised into a predictable location, making it easier to manage accessing that data from code that needs to maintain minimal coupling to the rest of the application.

+It acts as the top level oversight for your entire application space and acts as an orchestrator for your application's container and services within.

+`Monarch` works in tandem with [Kingdom](https://github.com/decodelabs/kingdom) - it manages the _active_ `Kingdom` instance that in turn contains all of your application's services.

 ---

 ## Installation